RiccardoDestratis/biblerush/docs/epics.md

 ### Story 5.2: User Authentication with Supabase Auth

+**Authentication Strategy:**
+- **Hosts (Game Creators):** Authentication is **REQUIRED**.
+Hosts must create an account to create games, access dashboard, and manage their games.
+- **Players:** Authentication is **OPTIONAL**.
+Players can join games anonymously (no account needed), but can optionally create an account to:
+  - View their game history and statistics
+  - Track their performance across multiple games
+  - See personal leaderboards and achievements (future feature)

 As a user,
 I want to create an account and log in securely,
 So that my games are tracked and I can access my dashboard.